Raathigesh/react-atmo/README.md

 ```

 ## Inspiration and Reference
 [React-ionize](https://github.com/mhink/react-ionize) is a react custom renderer which targets electron.
 I have used react-ionize as a reference to build react-atmo.
-Infact I have used it as a boilerplate.
+Infact, I have used it as a boilerplate.